ambielecki/e28/p1/README.md

 * [Playing cards in Unicode](https://en.wikipedia.org/wiki/Playing_cards_in_Unicode) - easier than images
 * [SO: Unescaped HTML In Vue](https://stackoverflow.com/questions/30877491/display-unescaped-html-in-vue-js) -
 to show the suit ascii
-* [Reset a component](https://github.com/vuejs/vue/issues/702) - an approach to reseting to original state
 * [Component lists should have keys](https://stackoverflow.com/questions/42476942/console-warning-component-lists-rendered-with-v-for-should-have-explicit-keys) -
 get rid of annoying message
 * [JSdoc Return Object](https://stackoverflow.com/questions/28763257/jsdoc-return-object-structure) -